aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 18. On the **Optional features** page, accept the default settings, and select **Next**.
 19. On the **Ready to configure** page, ensure that the **Start the synchronization process when configuration completes** checkbox is selected and select **Install**.

     > **Note**: Installation should take about 2 minutes.

 20. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.
 21. In Microsoft Edge browser, navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
 21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
 22. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **Directory synced** column.

     > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help